Fer14/futstats/README.md

 ## Introduction

-This Python code provides a basic statistics generator than can be use to asses the percentage of posession for each team, the heatmap of the ball and diferent players.
+This Python code provides a basic statistic generator than can be use to asses the percentage of posession for each team, the heatmap of the ball and diferent players.

 ## Ball posession